AvrahamRaviv/CB_hw/README.md

 This repository contains two Python files, CB_2_1 and CB_2_2, which address the connected sub-graphs homework questions.
 These programs are written in Python and can be run independently to perform different tasks related to sub-graph analysis.

-## Prerequisites

-To run the Python files, you need to have Python installed on your system.
-The code is compatible with Python 3.x versions.
-If you don't have Python installed, you can download it from the official Python website: [python.org/downloads](https://www.python.org/downloads/)

 ## File Descriptions

 - CB_2_1.py: This file generates all connected sub-graphs of a given size n and outputs the results to a textual file.
 It takes a positive integer n as input and generates all possible sub-graphs of size n.